FloreaCT/open-days/README.md

 # open-days

 University project for Advanced Databases in order to demonstrate and apply full stack technologies.

 ## 1. About

 The project main idea is to create a space where institutions (universities) to add their open days and students can see all of the events and be able to subscribe to them.

+Before you get started you will need to have installed the following:
+- An IDE (I've used VS Code)
+- NODE JS
+- GIT (In case you want to use the second method of accessing the repository)

+Tools used for creating the app:

+- Node JS
+- Express
+- EJS
+- HTML/CSS
+- JAVA + JS
+- MySQL (for database)
+- Heroku (for deployment)

 The website is comprise of 3 category of users: